sagarkhakhar/ExpenseTracker/docs/supabase-implementation-status.md

       "HiveMapper for local storage operations",
       "SyncExpenseLocalDataSource interface",
       "LocalDataSource interface with comprehensive sync operations",
+      "RemoteDataSource interface for Supabase operations",
-      "SyncMetadata for tracking sync cursors and versions", "MutationQueueItem for offline operation queuing",
+      "SupabaseRemoteDataSource with user scoping and batch processing", "Delta sync with cursor-based pagination (updated_at filtering)", "SyncMetadata for tracking sync cursors and versions", "MutationQueueItem for offline operation queuing",
       "SyncRepository interface with conflict resolution"